kaushakijha/URA_7/README.md

 ## 🙏 Acknowledgments

-- Thanks to all contributors who have helped shape MediConnect
+- Thanks to all contributors who have helped shape Doc2You
 - Special thanks to [any specific acknowledgments]

 ---

 <div align="center">
-Made with ❤️ by the MediConnect Team
+Made with ❤️ by the Doc2You Team
 </div>